LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

   <figcaption>Figure 5: The marginal density in Tracer.</figcaption>
 </figure>

-As you can see the, posterior probability density is roughly bell-shaped.
+As we can see in Fig. , posterior probability density is roughly bell-shaped.
 If the curve does not look very smooth, it is because there is some sampling noise: we could smooth it out more if we ran the MCMC chain